cyclikal/temperature-box-controller/README.md

 ```

 The GUI provides a simple way to designate set temperatures and times for your Cyclikal temperature boxes and having the data logged in a simple CSV file.

+# Common Gotchas
+- The communication with the boxes fails due to the controllers not being set to baud 9.6 and Prty NONE.
+This can be changed on the physical PID controller (Novus 1050).
+- The data does not get logged because the directory specified in the settings file does not exist.
+- Getting a splash screen for paying for PySimpleGUI.
+This is solved by installing the last open version as specified in the `requirements.txt` file.

 # Contributing
 Pull requests and bug reports are welcome.